-Humulene: Super Cancer Fighting Terpene
+Humulene: The Super Cancer-Fighting Terpene

-And killing cancer cells is but one of the medicinal benefits of humulene.
+Killing cancer cells is but one of the medicinal benefits of humulene.

-What are Sesquiterpenes and why do they matter?
+What are Sesquiterpenes and why do They Matter?

-This is why Sesquiterpenes are so important — they CAN get across this barrier.
+This is why sesquiterpenes are so important — they CAN get across this barrier.

-What Can Humulene Do?
+What can Humulene do?

-Humulene is a type of Sesquiterpene, originally discovered in the hops flower, or humulus lupulus from which humulene derives its name.
+Humulene is a type of sesquiterpene, originally discovered in the hops flower, or humulus lupulus from which humulene derives its name.
 These are the same hops found in beer, though it may not have quite the same positive benefits when consumed through a frosty pint as it will taking it right from cannabis.